htcondor/htcondor/docs/man-pages/condor_submit.rst

     The
     **should_transfer_files** :index:`should_transfer_files<single: should_transfer_files; submit commands>`
     setting is used to define if HTCondor should transfer files to and from the remote machine where the job runs.
-The file transfer mechanism is used to run jobs which are not in the standard universe (and can therefore use remote system calls for file access) on machines which do not have a shared file system with the submit machine.
+The file transfer mechanism is used to run jobs on machines which do not have a shared file system with the submit machine.
     **should_transfer_files** :index:`should_transfer_files<single: should_transfer_files; submit commands>`